School Without Walls (Washington, D.C.): Awards and recognition

 Walls was named a National Blue Ribbon School on September 9, 2010, one of 304 schools nationwide.
 Art students have won numerous awards for their artwork—including 2011's National Cherry Blossom Festival Youth Poster Contest.

 Rankings

-In its public high school rankings for 2021, U.S. News & World Report placed Walls first in the District of Columbia and ninetieth in the United States.
-The 2019 high school rankings from Niche listed Walls as the best public high school in the District of Columbia and the 36th best public magnet high school in the United States.
+In its public high school rankings for 2024, U.S. News & World Report placed Walls first in the District of Columbia and 68th in the United States.
+The 2024 high school rankings from Niche listed Walls as the best public high school in the District of Columbia and the 43rd best public magnet high school in the United States.

 Test scores

 Walls has had the highest average SAT scores among DCPS high schools since the district began publishing data in 2013.
-The school's averaged combined score was 1272 in 2018.
-In 2018, 80% of Walls students who took an AP exam earned a passing score of at least 3.
+The school's averaged combined score was 1303 in 2024.
+In 2024, 91% of Walls students who took an AP exam earned a passing score of at least 3.